-The MACD is a popular momentum and trend-following indicator that is based on the information of moving averages and, thus, ideal to act as an additional momentum tool and momentum filter for your trading.
+The MACD indicator is a popular momentum and trend-following indicator that is based on the information of moving averages and, thus, is ideal to act as an additional momentum tool and momentum filter for your trading.

 First, let’s take a look at the individual components of the MACD indicator:

 In this article, we focus on the MACD and the signal line in particular.
-The histogram is derived from the other two components of the MACD and, thus, don’t add as much explanatory value to overall MACD trading.
+The histogram is derived from the other two components of the MACD and, thus, doesn’t add as much explanatory value to overall MACD trading.

 The basics of the MACD indicator

 The MACD is based on moving averages ad this means that it’s ideal for analyzing momentum, finding trend-following entries, and staying in trends until momentum is dying off.

 There are two MACD signals in particular that we will explore in this article and explain step by step how to use the MACD to find trades: